dscho/xkcd/content/comics/2022-9-7-things-you-should-not-do.md

 #156,828 Pump ammonia into your abdomen

-#156,829 Suspend yourself inside a 10-meter ball of sunscreen and fall into the sun
+#156,829 Suspend yourself inside a 10-meter ball of sunscreen and fall into the Sun